-To enroll in GLS 362-D2, Study Abroad in Greece and Italy-BUS, students are required to:
+To enroll in GLS 362-D3, Study Abroad in Italy/Greece BUS, students are required to:

-- Attend the information session and sign in. - Meet with the faculty leader(s). - Confer with their academic advisors. - Complete a green "Add a Course/Instructor Consent" form and have it signed by the appropriate faculty leader.

-- Bring the consent form to the Office of International Programs, Abe House, 48 E. Jefferson St., and fill out a brief application. - Pay \$400 nonrefundable airfare deposit by April 8, 2016.
+- Meet with the faculty leader(s). - Confer with their academic advisors. - Complete a green "Add a Course/Instructor Consent" form and have it signed by the appropriate faculty leader. - Bring the consent form to the Center for Global Education, Abe House, 48 E. Jefferson Ave., and fill out a brief application. - Pay \$400 nonrefundable airfare deposit by April 13, 2017.